TrisPatt/Big-Ts-Chophouse/README.md

 ### Registered User

-* Seamless login process with a secure and personalized user account.
+* Seamless login process with a secure and personalised user account.
 * Ability to create a user profile
 * Make reservations and reviews
 * Access to a personalized dashboard displaying booking history and upcoming reservations.